Banking

 Bank statements

-Remember to keep your bank statements.
+If you have paper bank statements, you should retain these for your own records.
 If you need to apply for further leave to remain or to travel to another country, you will need to show the latest three months of bank statements.
-You can choose to set up your bank statements online from most banks.
+You may not receive bank statements automatically when you set up your account, but you can request bank statements in branch, over the phone, or download them online from most banks.

 Lost or stolen bank cards